htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     this list, users can only modify or delete their own ClassAds from the job queue.
-Whatever user name corresponds with the UID that HTCondor is running as – usually user condor – will automatically be included in this list, because that is needed for HTCondor’s proper functioning.
+Whatever user name corresponds with the UID that HTCondor is running as – usually user condor – will automatically be included in this list, because that is needed for HTCondor's proper functioning.
 See
-    section \ `3.8.13 <Security.html#x36-2960003.8.13>`__ on UIDs in
-    HTCondor for more details on this.
-By default, the Unix user root and the Windows user administrator are given the ability to remove other user’s jobs, in addition to user condor.
+    :ref:`admin-manual/security:user accounts in htcondor on unix platforms` on UIDs in HTCondor for more details on this.
+By default, the Unix user root and the Windows user administrator are given the ability to remove other user's jobs, in addition to user condor.
 In addition to a single user, Unix user groups may be specified by using a special syntax defined for this configuration variable; the syntax is the percent character (``%``) followed by the user group name.
 All